evancorrea/POLYNET/README.md

 ```
 This will train the model, print training/validation metrics, and save the trained model to `models/POLYNET.pt`.

+## Hyperparameter Search
+The training script (`src/train.py`) includes functionality for random hyperparameter search.
+By default, it runs multiple experiments with randomly selected values for batch size, learning rate, and number of epochs.
+For each experiment, the script trains and evaluates the model, and records the results.

+- **Configuration:**
+  - The hyperparameter ranges are defined in the `hyper_params` dictionary in `src/train.py`.
+  - You can modify the values for `batch_size`, `lr`, and `epochs` to explore different settings.
+- **Execution:**
+  - When you run the training script, it will perform 10 experiments (by default), each with a different random combination of hyperparameters.
+  - You can change the number of experiments by modifying the loop in the main block.
+- **Results:**
+  - After all experiments, the results (including hyperparameters, training/validation losses, and test metrics) are saved to `models/model_outputs.csv`.
+  - Each row in the CSV corresponds to one experiment, with columns for each hyperparameter and metric.

 ## Evaluation
 After training, the script will automatically evaluate the model on the test set and print AUROC and AUPRC metrics.